-4.1.3 Identifying Actors
+3.1.3 Identifying Actors via Actor Selection

 As described in Actor References, Paths and Addresses, each actor has a unique logical path, which is obtained by following the chain of actors from child to parent until reaching the root of the actor system, and it has a physical path, which may differ if the supervision chain includes any remote supervisors.
-These paths are used by the system to look up actors, e.g. when a remote message is received and the recipient is searched, but they are also useful more directly: actors may look up other actors by specifying absolute or relative paths-logical or physical-and receive back an ActorRef with the result:
+These paths are used by the system to look up actors, e.g. when a remote message is received and the recipient is searched, but they are also useful more directly: actors may look up other actors by specifying absolute or relative paths-logical or physical-and receive back an ActorSelection with the result:

+'''

+// will look up this absolute path

+getContext().actorSelection("/user/serviceA/actor");

-''' getContext().actorFor("/user/serviceA/actor") // will look up this absolute path getContext().actorFor("../joe") // will look up sibling beneath same supervisor '''
+// will look up sibling beneath same supervisor

+getContext().actorSelection("../joe");

+'''

 The supplied path is parsed as a java.net.URI, which basically means that it is split on / into path elements.
 If the path starts with /, it is absolute and the look-up starts at the root guardian (which is the parent of "/user"); otherwise it starts at the current actor.
 If a path element equals ..., the look-up will take a step "up" towards the supervisor of the currently traversed actor, otherwise it will step "down" to the named child.
-It should be noted that the ... in actor paths here always means the logical structure, i.e. the supervisor.
+It should be noted that the .. in actor paths here always means the logical structure, i.e. the supervisor.